 The UAE is a long-established trading port.
 Investment over recent years has returned the country to a thriving center of world business.
 While customs dictate that doing business and working here will take some getting used to, the skills you learn will be useful in the future.

 Here, the work visa process is one of the fastest in the world.
+It is also one of the easiest countries in the world to get a work visa.
 Providing you have everything in order, the full process can be completed in as little as 40 days.

 Most jobs for foreigners are with “Free Zone” companies.
 Companies based inside a free trade zone are lightly taxed—to promote increased trade and boost the economy.

-Once you have a job offer from the company, the Ministry of Labor will review and decide if the job could be carried out by a UAE citizen.
-Assuming your application is successful, you will get a two-month visa, allowing you to start work while the work visa is finalized.
+Once you have a job offer from the company, the Ministry of Labor will review.
+This is to decide if the job could be carried out by a UAE citizen.
+Assuming you are successful, you will get a two-month visa, allowing you to start work while the work visa is finalized.

-Later on, you will need to go through medical and biometric screening and sign up for medical insurance, which is mandatory in the UAE.
+Later on, you will need to go through medical and biometric screening.
+After that you will sign up for medical insurance.
+This is mandatory in the UAE.
 Upon completion, you get an Emirates ID card.
 You can use this for everyday ID purposes, meaning you no longer need to have your passport with you at all times.